 You can read his biography on the Aro web site to learn more about him.
 In this section I describe my personal experience with him.
 Elsewhere I have described my first impressions of him and how I became his student.
 You might also like to read his family blog.

-You may have found hostile web gossip about Aro.
-Almost all of it is actually directed at Ngak’chang Rinpoche, rather than Aro generally.
-It was very rare for anyone to make specific criticisms of what Aro teaches.
+You may have found hostile web gossip about the Aro linage.
+Almost all of it is actually directed at Ngak’chang Rinpoche, rather than the lineage generally.
+It was very rare for anyone to make specific criticisms of what the lineage teaches.
 Instead, they said that it must be wrong, just because it came from him.
 There also has been no criticism of the other Aro teachers.

 So, what is supposed to be wrong with Ngak’chang Rinpoche?
 The two main accusations are: